flenniken/collections/readme.md

 Collections is written in typescript and there is a build step.

 You use the provided docker build environment to develop Collections.
-It has all the programs installed needed to build the app.
+It has all the programs installed that you need to build the app.

 The host’s code folder is shared with the build environment so you can edit files on the host and build them in the container.